LASIK vs LASEK: What is the difference?

 What is LASEK?

 LASEK eye surgery is a form of laser vision correction that is used to treat nearsightedness, farsightedness, and astigmatism.
 Like LASIK and PRK – other types of laser vision correction – LASEK reshapes the surface of the eye – known as the cornea – using an excimer laser.
 By reshaping the cornea, LASEK improves the focusing power of the eye, resulting in clearer vision without relying on glasses or contact lenses.
 Generally speaking, LASEK is recommended for patients who would otherwise be good candidates for PRK.
+When comparing LASEK vs. LASIK make sure you clearly understand the difference.

 Not everyone is a candidate for LASIK.
 However, those who aren’t good candidates for LASIK may find LASEK is an option for their vision correction needs.
 Generally speaking, all forms of laser vision correction have comparable results for those who are good candidates.